 - Establish a dialogue with relevant ministries, Crown corporations, and agencies to seek advice on key issues and discuss current French-language services activities.

-- Under referral from the Provincial Secretary, conduct consultations, research, and analysis of policy options in response to specific issues.
+- Under referral from the Legislative Secretary, conduct consultations, research, and analysis of policy options in response to specific issues.

 - With the support of the Francophone Affairs Branch (FAB), conduct evaluation of current French-language Services Policy and recommend relevant modifications as necessary.

-- Provide advice to the Government of Saskatchewan with regards to the implementation of its French-language Services Policy through recommendations to the Provincial Secretary.
+- Provide advice to the Government of Saskatchewan with regards to the implementation of its French-language Services Policy through recommendations to the Legislative Secretary.

 Frequency of Meetings